 Workplace databases can help develop a variety of skills, but there are some qualities that cannot be earned by learning about values or how to actualise them.
 Individuals operating at this level have a sense of active involvement in the outside world.
 They are driven by the issues around them to create an impact on the local environment and affect change.

 This level concentrates on service to other people.
 Individuals at this level resonate with the environment and are willing to infuse their wisdom, commitment, and passion to all levels of the human perspective.
 They are apprehensive about matters around human rights, justice, and future cohesion.

 Operate with authenticity

-Authentic leadership is an approach that emphasises honesty, sincerity and integrity.
+Authentic leadership is an approach that emphasizes honesty, sincerity, and integrity.
 Generally speaking, authentic leaders are confident people with value-based concepts backed by an enthusiasm to promote openness.
 By creating an atmosphere of trust and lobbying for real support from team members, an authentic leader is able to improve overall employee engagement and overcome cultural entropy.

 Many sentiments have since been speckled on how authentic leadership could be created.
-Some believe that the whole organisation can operate authentically like a single person through responsible behaviours and accountability.
+Some believe that the whole organization can operate authentically like a single person through responsible behaviors and accountability.
 Others believe that it is more of how leaders behave both inside and outside of the company.
-Regardless of common belief, authenticity is an element that should not be undermined for its long-term focus and outstanding mission-driven results in an organisation.
+Regardless of common belief, authenticity is an element that should not be undermined for its long-term focus and outstanding mission-driven results in an organization.